 Bacterial Stalk Rot

 Bacterial stalk rot, caused by Erwinia dissolvens or E. chrysanthemi, survives in corn and sorghum residue.
 Symptoms start as lesion development on the lower stalk or discoloration of a leaf sheath and then systematically move up the stalk and throughout the plant.
-A foul “fishy” odor is common and the top of the plant can often be easily removed (Figure 2).
+A foul “fishy” odor is common, and the top of the plant can often be easily removed (Figure 3).
 As the disease progresses, the stalk may rot and the plant can collapse.
 Bacterial stalk rot can affect the plant at any node and when infection occurs high on the plant it may impair normal tasseling.
-When stalks are split, there is internal discoloration and soft slimy rot present mostly at the nodes that may hollow out stalks.
+When stalks are split, there is internal discoloration and soft slimy rot especially at the nodes but can spread throughout the plant and may hollow out stalks.

 Fungal Diseases